-Students should consult their assessment information on Sussex Direct.
+Students should refer to their assessment deadlines and exam timetable on Sussex Direct.
 Please note that exams may be scheduled during evenings and on Saturdays and Bank Holidays.
 For future term dates and University closure days see: www.sussex.ac.uk/aboutus/keydates